sunny-lee3/Tensor-Flow/README.md

 # Using @tensorflow with a pretrained AI that will detect motion and name the object - using your computers camera.

+The possibilities are limitless.
+We can possibly add this to a raseberry pi, and then connect a camera to that - that can possibly project onto some sort of lense (maybe you can configure a VR headset), and then you can be part cyborg or act like Batman.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).